unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen_skills.md

 toc: Pathfinder Second Edition
 summary: Starting character generation - choosing skills and lores.
 order: 4
+aliases:
+- skill
+- skills
 ---

-# Pathfinder 2E Chargen - Skills and Lores
+# Pathfinder 2E Chargen - Skills

 Next, choose your open skills.
 Your choice of ancestry, heritage, character class, and background will have offered you a set of base skills.
 Things to remember: